44% on ARC-AGI-1 in 67 cents

 I think sample efficiency is the most important problem in AI today and I want to solve it.

-The intention behind this work is to (1) find the limits of sample efficiency when restricted to transformers and today’s deep learning methods and (2) reduce costs so iteration is much faster and cheaper.
+The intention behind this work is to (1) find the limits of sample efficiency when restricted to transformers / today’s deep learning methods and (2) reduce costs so iteration is much faster and cheaper.

 ARC is a great benchmark to test this:

-• Very few samples (only a 1000 puzzles) in a high dimensional space
+- Very few samples (only a 1000 puzzles) in a high dimensional space

-• Its a metalearning benchmark, so each puzzle uses a different rule, with some common concepts
+- Its a metalearning benchmark, so each puzzle uses a different rule, with some common concepts

-• Very few priors needed: every concept needed in the eval set is present in the train set
+- Very few priors needed: every concept needed in the eval set is present in the train set

-• It is incredibly easy for humans to solve, and accessible to even poor AI researchers
+- It is incredibly easy for humans to solve, and accessible to even poor AI researchers

-• Benchmark is still unsaturated (for data efficiency, ignore LLMs and approaches that use tons of synthetic data or human inductive biases)
+- Benchmark is still unsaturated (for data efficiency, ignore LLMs and approaches that use tons of synthetic data or human inductive biases)

 Next, I’ll work on new research ideas to break these limits.
 I’ll try to keep costs low so that anyone in the world can work on this.

-Changes since last time:
+Changes since last time

 The biggest increases in scores were due to

-• Modern architecture (SwiGlu instead of GELU, RMSnorm not layernorm, etc.)
+- Modern architecture (SwiGlu instead of GELU, RMSnorm not layernorm, etc.)

-• More data diversity, better shuffling of data
+- More data diversity, better shuffling of data

-• scaling up: 8 layers instead of 4,
+- scaling up: 8 layers instead of 4,

-Cost decreases mainly due to:
+Biggest decreases in cost were due to:

-• Way fewer augmentations (more sample efficient!)
+- Way fewer augmentations (more sample efficient!)

-• AdamW -> Normuon
+- AdamW -> Normuon

-• flash attention with varlen training + flex attention kernels for inference
+- flash attention with varlen training + flex attention kernels for inference

-I think the unsupervised style training will be better in some scenarios, and I am evaluating this.
+I do think the unsupervised style training will be better in some scenarios, and I am evaluating this.

 Before NorMuon, I tried vanilla Muon.
 Obviously it trained much faster than AdamW, but the loss (and scores) would loiter at the end instead of converging.
 I found that cranking down the momentum and/or LR drastically at this point helped, but I didn’t want to make manually changes like this.
 When I switched to NorMuon, the problem disappeared

-Ablations and analysis
+Ablations

-• Switching from 3D RoPE to 1D drops score to 24%
+- Switching from 3D RoPE to 1D drops score to ~24%

-• Removing the per-task embeddings drops score to 24%
+- Removing the per-task embeddings drops score to ~24%

 How can others contribute?